 For Margot, it was all about getting into that “flow.”
 Trusting her body, having confidence, and knowing her body.

 In terms of recovery, people underestimate the benefit of mental clarity.
-Forschung shows that anxiety and stress have a negative relationship with heart rate variability (HRV).
+Research shows that anxiety and stress have a negative relationship with heart rate variability (HRV).
 A high HRV typically correlates with greater cardiovascular fitness and may indicate you are more resilient to stress.
 It was obvious that 340 miles under the unforgiving, blazing sun would be physically challenging, but without a calm mind and heart, it might be virtually impossible.

 On Monday, May 24th at 4 am, David and Margot took off from the Santa Monica pier along with a few other solo runners.
 For the next several days, they logged nearly 80-100 miles per day, passing through Los Angeles National Forest, Death Valley, and the Mojave Desert.
 As expected, their bodies were exhausted, burnt, and beat up, which was very apparent in their WHOOP data.
 David finished TSP in 4 days (which accounts for the N/A data in charts that follow), while Margot completed it in 6.